 - Read the book How Did That Get in My Lunchbox? in a classroom of your choice.

 - Donate the book to the school library or classroom.

 - Confirm your participation and submit a photo of your book reading experience.

-Tip: Tales of a Dairy Godmother by Viola Butler is a great fit for Kindergarten – Second Grade classrooms.
+Tip: How Did That Get in My Lunchbox? is a great fit for Kindergarten – Second Grade classrooms.

 You may wish to enhance your book reading experience.
 Check out these ideas!

 - Use this kit to introduce first grade classrooms to ten Nebraska-grown products and the farmers who raise them!

 - This poster shares with students what makes up a healthy and nutritious meal!